 The sensitivity of the Shure SM7B is rated as: Open Circuit Voltage: – 59.0 dB (1.12 mV).

 This is a very low sensitivity rating, which is good and bad.
 The microphone won’t capture much ambient noise in the large, acoustically untreated room the JRE is recorded in.
-However, extra actions must be taken in order to “unlock the potential” of these microphones and capture a strong signal.
+However, extra actions must be taken to “unlock the potential” of these microphones and capture a strong signal.

 The primary key is to keep the microphone close to the speaker.
 “Pull this sucker up!”